Intro to UI Controls

 Breadcrumbs are a chain of links used on websites with hierarchical navigation.
 They allow users to orientate themselves as they move throughout the platform.
 Breadcrumb guidelines coming soon.

 Tabs are a form of navigation that allows users to move between different subsections of a page.
+You can use them to group information and as category filter.
 Tab guidelines coming soon.

 Tree Panes are a great option when there are multiple levels of navigation or many navigation categories.
+They should sit on the left of the screen and show nesting.
 Tree Pane guidelines coming soon.

 Menus allow users to navigate using categories and sub-categories.
 They are persistent and unchanging across the app.
 Menu guidelines coming soon.